wunderwuzzi23/firefox-cookiemonster/README.md

 git clone https://github.com/wunderwuzzi23/firefox-cookiemonster
 ```

+Now you have the code, and are ready to build it.

 ### Build Command

-Then build with:
+Build with:

 ```
-build -o ffcm main.go
+build -o ffcm.exe main.go
 ```

 #### Cross Compile